EnFlexIT/JADE-AddOns/semantics/README.txt

 - the Java Development Kit version 1.5 (1.4 is enough if the javadoc is not compiled),
-- the JADE framework version 3.3 or higher Additionally, the ANT program is needed to build (compile the source code and generate the javadoc) the Semantics Add-On framework from the build.xml file (ANT is available from http://jakarta.apache.org).
+- the JADE framework version 3.3 or higher Additionally, the JCOMMON and the JFREECHART libraries are needed to build for j2se enviroment (JFREE libraries are available from  http://www.jfree.org) Additionally, the ANT program is needed to build (compile the source code and generate the javadoc) the Semantics Add-On framework from the build.xml file (ANT is available from http://jakarta.apache.org).